metal3-io/metal3-docs/design/metadata-handling.md

     - `step` >= 1

   if the step is unspecified (default value being 0), the controller will automatically change it for 1.
+The attribute `prefix` and `suffix` can contain the prefix and suffix for the rendered output.
 - **ipAddresses**: renders an ip address based on the index, based on the `start` value if given or using `subnet` to calculate the start value, and checking that the rendered value is not over the `end` value.
 The increment is the `step`